MysteryPancake/Houdini-VBD/README.md

 The most important part of VBD is the energy definition, but no one seems to agree on this.

-I've seen many different energy definitions, including mass-spring (used by [TinyVBD](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) and [AVBD](https://github.com/savant117/avbd-demo2d/blob/main/source/spring.cpp#L40), but [removed from Gaia](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp)) and neo-hookean (used by [Gaia](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_NeoHookean.cpp)).
+I've seen many different energy definitions, including mass-spring (used by [TinyVBD](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) and [AVBD](https://github.com/savant117/avbd-demo2d/blob/main/source/spring.cpp#L40), but [removed from Gaia](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp)), StVK (used by [NVIDIA Warp](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp)) and neo-hookean (used by [Gaia](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_NeoHookean.cpp)).

 Currently only mass-spring energy is supported, but neo-hookean is coming soon.